Looking for the best reverse osmosis System / water filter for your home?

 pH (acidic or alkaline): The acidity or alkalinity of purified water.
 Pure RO water tends to be slightly acidic because it is stripped of minerals.
 Look for an RO system with a remineralization stage if you want alkaline or neutral pH mineral water.

 TDS: The concentration of substances dissolved in water.
 TDS includes salts and minerals such as calcium, magnesium, nitrates, sulfates, and chlorides.
-TDS levels are a good measure of water quality.
-Pure RO water has a low level of TDS.
+TDS levels are a good measure of water quality and pure RO water has a low level of TDS.

 Here’s what to look for when shopping for a reverse osmosis water filter.